oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

     :php:`\OliverKlee\Seminars\Hooks\Interfaces\SeminarSingleView`.

 There is a hook into the single view.
 It is executed just before the template gets rendered to HTML.
-You may set custom markers or change exisitng values for markers.
+You may set custom markers or change existing values for markers.
 See also :file:`Classes/Frontend/DefaultController.php` for available properties and methods.